MaALPS/QAOAz-GED/readme.md

-# QAOA-Based Algorithms for Graph Optimization
+# Quantum alternating operator ansatz with block-ring mixer and hot-start strategy for graph edit distance problem

 This project implements three quantum algorithms based on the Quantum Approximate Optimization Algorithm (QAOA) for solving graph optimization problems such as Graph Edit Distance (GED).